-This Curried Butternut squash soup with cream, becomes even more decadent sith some crumbled sausage as garnish.
+This Curried Butternut squash sausage soup becomes even more decadent with cream.
 Beautifully spiced with cumin and cayenne pepper, you’ve got a comforting and luxurious bowl of soup.
 You’ll want to make this one over and over again.

 This recipe was first published in February of 2017 and updated October 2020.

 Not high on my list of things to do is peeling a butternut squash.
 But once you’re done with the laborious task of peeling, seeding and hacking away at that uncooked gourd, this beautifully flavored soup is your reward.

 Do you buy already prepped cubed butternut squash at the grocery store?
 Or are you a purist and risk losing an appendage to cut your own?

 Let me say right up front, and even though I’m pretty good at wrestling that squash with my chef’s knife, I’m in full support of that prepped plastic wrapped butternut squash.

 There are just too many great butternut squash recipes, that become easy butternut squash recipes, if you purchase it pre-cut and cubed.

 Like this Curried Butternut Squash Sausage Soup.
 Not to mention, this is hands down the best butternut squash soup recipe that we’ve ever had.
 EVER.